 - Take care of anything that is needed for the next day like kids’ school forms that require a signature.

-- Add any items that require action to the applicable Action File (learn how to set up Action Files for your home business HERE).
+- Add any items that require action to the applicable Action File (learn how to use Action Files to manage your to-do’s HERE).

-- File items that have a future deadline in your Tickler File, if you choose to use one (learn more HERE).
+- File items that have a future deadline in your Tickler File, if you choose to use one (learn more about how to get organized with a Tickler File HERE).

 - Add items that need to be filed to your “To File” Action Folder.